DarshanSudhakar/darshansudhakar.github.io/content/blog/git-getting-started/index.md

 Things to do before you start

+1. Watch any Git video on YouTube.
+There are good ones like from [this](https://youtu.be/IHaTbJPdB-s?t=527)
-1. Install Visual Studio Code and create a Github repository (You can also use BitBicket, Azure Devops or any other source control site)
+2. Install Visual Studio Code and create a Github repository (You can also use other repository like BitBicket, Azure Devops or any other)
-2. Try creating a branch from Visual Studio Code.
-Refer any Youtube video to do this
+3. Try creating a branch from Visual Studio Code.
-3. Here is an important step.
-We need visualize what is happening with each command.
-So we use the repo visualization tool [Ungit](https://github.com/FredrikNoren/ungit).
-There is a nice [video](https://youtu.be/hkBVAi3oKvo) about Ungit.
+4. What if you could visualize what is actually happening with each Git command.
+Sounds interesting na!!
+Here comes the Git new visualization tool [Ungit](https://github.com/FredrikNoren/ungit). to understand Ungit please watch this [video](https://youtu.be/hkBVAi3oKvo).
-4. Ungit has an extension in Visual Studio Code.
+5. Ungit has an extension in Visual Studio Code.
 Install the extension and see the magic.
-It visualizes Git operations.
-The next step would be to try creating a new branch and merging it into main branch using Visual Studio Code.
+6. The next step would be to try creating a new branch and merging it into main branch using Visual Studio Code.
-5. Now open git [cheat sheet](https://github.github.com/training-kit/) and try to understand the commands
+7. Now open git [cheat sheet](https://github.github.com/training-kit/) and try to reading more about each commands

-By following the above steps you would have now become a master of the Git ecosystem.
-However, we have know how Git branching and merging works.
+By following the above steps you would have a decent amount of knowledge on Git.
+However, to progress further we have know how Git branching and merging works.
 More importantly we gotta visualize how branching and merging happens in Git.
 This can be easily done by using [Learn Git Branching](https://learngitbranching.js.org/) tool.
 All you have to do is to play around with this tool.

 ![Learn Git branching](./images/learn-git-branching.png)

-IDEs like Visual Studio or VS Code have Git software built into them.
-So you can use Git directly inside these IDEs as well.

 ## Final opinion

 It took me some time to learn and understand the basic elements of Git.
 But by using the above method I retained what I learned for a really long time.
-This indeed helped me show off in front of my manager.
+This helped me train my collegues at office.

 ### Other tools worthy of a mention